MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Nominal inflection

-Adjectives appearing without their head nouns take one of two nominalizing prefixes, (?) or (?), based on the animacy of the omitted noun. _\[these come from the general and nonhuman animate classifiers\]_ (?)
+Adjectives appearing without their head nouns take one of two nominalizing prefixes, (?) or (?), based on the animacy of the omitted noun.

     (A.#) ????????? ???????
           ?????????          ???- ?????